How to safely sell baked goods

 Bake sales are a good way for service organizations and special interest groups to raise funds without a lot of investment.
-So with this idea and many contributions, a bake sale should be fairly easy.
-Well yes it can be, but there are a few things to consider when requesting bakers to contribute to the bake sale.
+While a bake sale may sound easy, there are a few things to consider when requesting bakers to contribute to the bake sale.
 It is important to keep consumers in mind when creating items to bake and sell.

 Another request that organizers should ask from their bakers is a label for items they have made.
 All food items should be labeled with an identifying name and date.
-This avoids any confusion about what the food item is and an honest sale can be made.
+This avoids any confusion about what the food item is, and an honest sale can be made.
 While making a label, clearly identify any ingredients used to make this item.
 Another very important portion of any label should include food allergens.
 This may be the most important thing to have on each baked good.
 Allergens can mean life or death for many people.
 For example, if you add walnuts to your cookies, make sure it is listed on the label.
 The eight major food allergens identified by United States Department of Agriculture (USDA) are eggs, milk, soybeans, fish, peanuts, tree nuts, wheat and shellfish.
 Everyone wants to enjoy their purchases, so adding any known allergens to the label can help folks to safely enjoy them.

-It is also a good idea to have the baker add their name and address to the item just so people know where the items were made.
+To allow disclosure of who the baker is, it is helpful to add their name and address to the item just so people know where the items were made.
 They may be looking to purchase an item from someone special and this can help identify them.
-If no one wants their name directly on the baked item, then maybe the group can create a list of bakers and identify the item with a number corresponding with the baker.
-This would keep identities safe but allow for traceability just in case there is a question or an issue with an item.
+If no one wants their name directly on the baked item, then the group could create a list of bakers and identify the item with a number corresponding with the baker.
+This would keep identities safe, but allow for traceability just in case there is a question or an issue with an item.